miso-lims/miso-lims/docs/user_manual/pools.md

 ## Creating Pools

 Clicking the "Add" button in the toolbar at the top of the Pools list will take you to the Create Pool page.
 Here, you can enter all of the pool information and then click the "Save" button at the top right to save the pool.
-After saving, you will be taken to the single Edit Pool page, where you can add library aliquots and further modify the pool.
+See the below sections for information on how to add library aliquots to the pool.

-It is also possible to create pools with library aliquots already in them.
+It is also possible to create pools from a selection of library aliquots on the Library Aliquots list page.
 See [Creating Pools from Library Aliquots](#creating-pools-from-library-aliquots) below.